citusdata/citus_docs/develop/api_guc.rst

 #shards/#workers).
 Running dozens of multi-shard queries at once can easily hit
 worker nodes' ``max_connections`` limit, causing queries to fail.

-The default value, 0, caps the connections to the coordinator's ``max_connections``, which isn't guaranteed to match that of the workers (see the note below).
+The default value, 0, caps the connections to the coordinator's own ``max_connections``, which isn't guaranteed to match that of the workers (see the note below).
 The value -1 disables throttling.